conduktor/conduktor-docs/docs/gateway/configuration/configuration.md

 # Configuration Options

-The configuration for Conduktor Gateway can be set via a yaml based configuration file or through environment variables.
+The configuration for Conduktor Gateway is set through environment variables.

 The [environment variable settings](./env-variables.md) are advised for the Enterprise version of Conduktor Gateway.

-The [yaml file based configuration](./opensource-yaml-config.md) is advised for the Open Source version of Conduktor Gateway.

 # Configuring your deployment